tom-abraham/hoover/README.md

                 }'
     Response:
      Http response status: '400 Bad Request'
-     Response body with a specific error message "Room size should be more than 0"
+     Response body with a specific error message "Room length should be more than 0 or width: 0"

     c) Any other exception:
     Response: